hkjj293/lw-gp-iot/README.md

 # lw-gp-iot
-An adaptive light weight general purpose IoT system implemented in Node.js.
+An adaptive light weight general purpose IoT system implemented in Node.js for fun.

 ## Aim
 1. Light weight in terms of code size and development time